Invisibilia: We All Think We Know The People We Love. We're All Deluded

 The problem with our inferences about others is not incompetence, but hubris.
 We tend to think we understand each other better than we actually do.

 So what's a person trying to understand the most complicated thing on this planet to do?
 Dale Carnegie offered a suggestion in 1936: Principle 8.
-In what has become the Bible of social relations, How to Win Friends and Influence People, Carnegie's describes his 8th principle as a method that will "work wonders" for you: "Try honestly to see things from the other person's point of view."
-That is, do some perspective taking.
+In what has become the Bible of social relations, How to Win Friends and Influence People, Carnegie's describes his eighth principle as a method that will "work wonders" for you: "Try honestly to see things from the other person's point of view."
+That is, do some perspective-taking.

 Even if you never read Carnegie's book, his suggestion has a powerful ring of common sense to it.
 Indeed, the vast majority of people we surveyed predicted that actively adopting another person's perspective would help them understand another person better in a variety of ways, from understanding another person's reaction when looking at a picture to predicting movie preferences.